What You Need to Know About Clinical Research Coordinator

 Featured schools near , edit

-When polled, Clinical Research Coordinators say the following skills are most frequently used in their jobs:
+Clinical Research Coordinators state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.